 COURSE NO: PHYS 4386 Quantum Mechanics 3

 Web Site: http://drop.physics.umanitoba.ca/~jsirker

 LECTURES

+Dr. J. Sirker

-Mo/We/Fr 8:30 a.m.Synchronous online courseDr.
-J. Sirkeroffice: 515 Allen BldgConsultation Times: by appointmentTel: 474-6192email: sirker@physics.umanitoba.ca
+Mo/We/Fr 8:30 a.m.
+MachRay Hall 415 office: 515 Allen Bldg Consultation Times: by appointment Tel: 474-6192 email: sirker@physics.umanitoba.ca

 REQUIRED TEXTBOOKS & MATERIALS

 There are no required textbooks for this course.
 Lecture notes will be posted online.

 ASSIGNMENTS

-Homework problems will be assigned on a regular basis (usually every two to three weeks) and collected by email for marking (usually one week later).
-In addition, there will also be in-class problems which will be collected by email for marking at the end of the class.
+Homework problems will be assigned on a regular basis (usually every two to three weeks) and collected for marking (usually one week later).
+In addition, there will also be two in-class problems which will be collected for marking at the end of the class.

+PHYS 4386 Fall 2023

-EVALUATION PROCEDURE:
+EVALUATION PROCEDURE :

-Assignments: 40%

-In-class problems: 20%
+Assignments: 20%

-Final take-home exam: 40%
+Two in-class problems: 30%

+Final Exam: 50%

+Total 100%

-The schedule of assignments, in-class problems, and the final project are detailed below.
-The marks of the assignments, in-class problems, and the final exam will be made available within one week after submission.
+The schedule of assignments, in-class problems, and final are detailed below.
+The marks of the assignments, in-class problems, and the final exam will typically be made available within one week after submission.
 A sufficient percentage of the total mark will be provided to the students before the Voluntary Withdrawal deadline.
 The final grades will be submitted to Aurora by the grade submission deadline.

 The preliminary low-numerical-boundaries for the letter grades:

-90% A+А 80% B+75% 66% В C+60% С 50% 45% D F Below 45%
+A+90% А 85% B+79% В 72% C+65% С 55% D 50% F Below 50%

 Note that the final numerical boundary for each letter grade may be adjusted depending on the total mark distribution of the class.
 No student's final grade will be reduced due to the boundary adjustment.

 SCHEDULE OF ASSIGNMENTS AND FINAL EXAM: